panzi/rust-color-cycle/README.md

   -o, --osd
           Enable On Screen Display.

-          Displas messages when changing things like blend mode or FPS.
+          Displays messages when changing things like blend mode or FPS.

       --help-hotkeys